njustesen/TRTS/rules.md

 #### Production

 #### Positioning
-All players simply move the units they want to move between **Areas** they control.
+Players can secretely and independently move their units between **Player Board Areas** they _control_.
 Units in _contested_ **Areas** are, however, _pinned_ until the _Pushing Phase_ and cannot move in this phase.
 Units can use their full movement points in this phase but if they move in this phase, they cannot be moved (besides retreating) in the _Micromanagement Phase_.
 Therefore, group/mark units that have moved.

 ### Micromanagement Phase